jimhigson/oboe.js/writing/main/5_Implementation.md

 The Grunt task runner was used to automate routine tasks such as executing the tests and building.
-Unit and component tests run automatically whenever a source file changed.
-This is a small, tightly focused project so the majority of time programming is spent refactoring already working code.
+Unit and component tests run automatically whenever a source file changes.
+As well as being correct execution, the project is required to not surpass a certain size so the built size is also checked.
+As a small, tightly focused project the majority of programming is refactoring already working code.
 Running tests on save provides quick feedback so that mistakes are found as soon as they are made.
 Agile practitioners emphasise the importance of tests that execute quickly [@cleancode P314,